 It’s best to change your fuel filter annually during your routine Cub Cadet service maintenance.
 The filter is used to filter dirt from your fuel supply and prevent it from entering your fuel system and engine.

 When a fuel filter isn’t changed frequently, it can become plugged and not allow fuel to get to your Cub Cadet’s engine.

 FIX: Replace your fuel filter.
 There should be an arrow on the plastic housing indicating the direction of fuel flow.
 Make sure you install your filter correctly with the arrow pointing away from your fuel tank and toward your fuel pump and carburetor.

 3. Clogged Fuel Lines on Your Cub Cadet

 Your fuel lines can become clogged with the gummy deposits that formed from running old fuel that contains ethanol.
 To identify a clogged line, you will have to isolate the section of the line that is clogged so your Cub Cadet can get fuel to the engine.

 FIX: Use your fuel shut-off valve, located at the bottom of your fuel tank to start and stop fuel flow.
-If your Cub Cadet doesn’t use a fuel shut-valve, use hose pliers to clamp your fuel lines to stop flow.
+If your Cub Cadet doesn’t use a fuel shut-off valve, use hose pliers to clamp your fuel lines to stop the flow.

 Once you find a section of the hose that does not allow fuel to flow, shut off your fuel and remove the fuel line.
 Spray carburetor cleaner into the hose and blow the line out with compressed air to remove the blockage.